prateshg/BFC_NS3_NSDI2022/README.md

 # NS-3 simulator for BFC
-This is an NS-3 simulator for Backpressure Flow Control (NSDI 2022)
+This is the NS-3 simulation code for Backpressure Flow Control (NSDI 2022).

 ## Note
 This code can help reproduce figure 10 and 11 from the NSDI paper.
-The code is not clean and might certain parameters hardcoded.
+The code is not clean and certain parameters are hardcoded.
 In case you wish you to the change the setup please don't hesitate to contact me (g.pratish@gmail.com).

 ## Quick Start